 Severe or persistent pain or pressure (eg, that requires opioids for control or that is intolerable to the patient)

 A large uterus that has a mass effect in the abdomen, causing urinary or intestinal symptoms or compressing other organs and causing dysfunction (eg, hydronephrosis, urinary frequency, dyspareunia)

 Other factors favoring surgery are completion of childbearing and the patient's desire for definitive treatment.

 Myomectomy is usually done laparoscopically or hysteroscopically (using an instrument with a wide-angle telescope and electrical wire loop for excision), with or without robotic techniques.

 Hysterectomy can also be done laparoscopically, vaginally, or by laparotomy.

-Most indications for these procedures are similar.
+Most indications for myomectomy and hysterectomy are similar.
 Patient choice is important, but patients must be fully informed about anticipated difficulties and sequelae of myomectomy vs hysterectomy, which include bleeding, pain, adhesions, and uterine rupture during subsequent pregnancies.

 If women desire pregnancy or want to keep their uterus, myomectomy is used.
 In about 55% of women with infertility due to fibroids alone, myomectomy can restore fertility, resulting in pregnancy after about 15 months.
 However, hysterectomy is often necessary or preferred by the patient.